Healthcare-Professional-to-RN Bridge (Albany)

 Applicants interested in applying to the Healthcare-Professional-to-RN Bridge program will need to meet the same general admission criteria for all ASN programs, as detailed below.
 Additionally, students applying to this bridge program must also satisfy the following requirements:

-- Have completed eight of the nine nursing Core classes detailed in criteria #4 and #5 below, achieving a GPA of 2.8 or higher.
+- Have completed eight of the nine nursing Core classes detailed in the General ASN Program Admission Criteria with a NGPA of 2.8 or higher; and

-- Unlike the Traditional and Evening ASN program formats, applicants to the hybrid program may have no previous failing grades in other nursing program, whether at a 2- or 4-year institution.
+- Applicants to the Healthcare-Professional-to-RN Bridge program may have no previous failing grades from other nursing programs, whether at a 2- or 4-year institution.

 Healthcare-Professional-to-RN Bridge students with previous work experience will have fewer clinical hours than generic students.
-Additionally, preference will be given to students with highest GPA and highest pre-entrance test scores.
+Additionally, preference will be given to students with the highest NGPA, the highest entrance exam scores, and those who have completed all Core coursework.

 - FIRST, submit an application to Albany State University and be admitted in good standing.